History of ArtFind a programme

 Dr Grace Brockington, (Senior Lecturer), Artistic and intellectual exchanges between Britain and Europe; early 20th-century British art; internationalism and the arts; relations between art and literature in the late 19th and early 20th centuries; the Bloomsbury group.

-Dr Peter Dent, (Lecturer), Expectations and experiences of late medieval beholders when interacting with sculptural objects; sculpture and touch; the history of sculptural aesthetics; the sculpture of late medieval and early Renaissance Italy.
+Dr Peter Dent, (Senior Lecturer), Expectations and experiences of late medieval beholders when interacting with sculptural objects; sculpture and touch; the history of sculptural aesthetics; the sculpture of late medieval and early Renaissance Italy.

 Dr Lucy Donkin, (Lecturer), Attitudes towards the past; cross-cultural interaction in the Mediterranean region; Italy in the 11th to 13th centuries; the reform and self-perception of religious communities; visual culture and perceptions of place.